VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Close and lock an NDI_BINARYDOC_OBJ.
 The NDI_BINARYDOC_OBJ must be unlocked in the database, which is why it is necessary to call this function through the session object.

-Help for ndi.session.mock/database_closebinarydoc is inherited from superclass NDI.SESSION
+Help for ndi.session.mock/database_closebinarydoc is inherited from superclass ndi.session
 ```

 ---